-Coatlicue Girl is described as, “A moving collection of bilingual poetry and short stories rooted in the author’s experience as a queer Xicana and based on the defragmentation of cultural and personal memory.
+Coatlicue Girl is described as,“A moving collection of bilingual poetry and short stories rooted in the author’s experience as a queer Xicana and based on the defragmentation of cultural and personal memory.
 The poems and prose pieces examine themes of spirituality, identity and the cultural loss of indigeneity for colonized peoples.
-The work also examines sexuality and the politicized body.
-The book Includes a foreword written by Luis Alberto Urrea and illustrations by fronterizx artists, Los Dos.
+The work also examines sexuality and the politicized body.”
+The book includes a foreword written by Luis Alberto Urrea and illustrations by fronterizx artists, Lxs Dos.

 “A rock and roll curandera with a syncretistic religious heart.
 Tossing off chains as she goes.”